dabrze/confidence-planner/README.md

 The **confidence-planner** package provides implementations of estimation procedures for confidence intervals around classification accuracy in Python.
 The package currently features approximations for holdout, bootstrap, cross-validation, and progressive validation experiments.
 For information on how to install and use the package, read on or take a look at our demonstration video below.
-To experiment with different estimation procedures go to the accompanying web application at https://confidence-planner.herokuapp.com/.
+For a web application using the estimation methods, go to the `dash` branch of this repository.

 https://user-images.githubusercontent.com/11019531/169568537-eb7e978b-7fbb-4d3f-a582-b8e4abca1a45.mp4